ecow/ldcdemo/README.md

 The objective of this project is to show how easy is to build an autocomplention systems based on a semantic search on a automatically populated knownedge base hosted by [LinkedData.Center](http://linkeddata.center/) services.

-This project provides RESTful web services based on [BOTK](http://ontology.it/tools/botk) toolkit.
+The server side implementation is based on [BOTK](http://ontology.it/tools/botk) toolkit, the client part is based on [jQueryUI autocomplete](http://jqueryui.com/autocomplete/)

 ##Background
-[linkeddata.center](http://linkeddata.center/) allows you to create and host a knoledge base populated from Linked (Open) data, available on the web, from  private data or from any conbination of both.
+[linkeddata.center](http://linkeddata.center/) allows you to create and host a knoledge base populated from Linked (Open) data, from  private data or from any combination of both.

 The knowledge base exposes a [sparql end-point](http://www.w3.org/TR/sparql11-query/) full compliant with the last [W3C semantic web standards](http://www.w3.org/standards/semanticweb/)

 Because SPARQL and Semantic Web technologies require some backgrond knowledge, I provided an easy-to-understand example that solves a very general and frequent problem: autocomplete an input field selecting data from a large dataset.

-Suppose that you just want use jQueryUi autocomplete feature allowing the user to select his/her city using the list of all municipalities in the world using his/her language.
+Suppose that you just want use jQueryUi autocomplete feature allowing the user to select his/her city from a list of all municipalities in the world using his/her preferred language.
-In this case, the big problem is to populate and maintain the data set needed by the autocomplete script.
+In this case, the big problem is to populate and maintain the big data set needed by the autocomplete script.

 Here is where Linked Open Data do the magic: you can use [Dbpedia](http://dbpedia.org) to access the full knowledge contained in Wikipedia!